holgerteichgraeber/TimeSeriesClustering.jl/README.md

 ts_clust_data.K # number of periods
 ```

-The clustered input data can be used as input to an optimization problem.
+If this package is used in the domain of energy systems optimization, the clustered input data can be used as input to an optimization problem.
 The optimization problem formulated in the package [CapacityExpansion](https://github.com/YoungFaithful/CapacityExpansion.jl) can be used with the data clustered in this example.